 Burial expenses: Payment of funeral and burial expenses for SSI recipients will not exceed \$1,100.
-When a resource exists, it is deductible from the total benefit.
+Social Security Administration imposes limits for funeral and burial expenses.

 State provides a program for the aged, blind, and disabled medically needy.

 Ohio

 Administration: State Department of Aging and Department of Jobs and Family Services (stateadministered through local area agencies on aging).